Discover more from The Flying Fish

 There is a small print shop in Mexico, close to the US border.
 In the warehouse in the back of the shop counterfeit dollar bills are occasionally printed when ordered by the Mexican drug cartel.
 The shop printed fake bills for the cartel on several occasions before and the boss of the print shop got paid very well in cash for each job.

-Presently, the problem is being secretly solved by the print shop boss.
+Presently, the problem is being secretly solved by the boss.
 He makes up the missing batch out of his pocket, using cash.
 Those are the bills he collected as payment for the previous orders.
 To be added to the stacks of the fake bills, the cash is placed on the large table.
+All those bills are put together.
 The boss calls those bills the fake fake bills.

 This brings me to recall yet another fictional story I came up with.

 It is the year 2035 and a pandemic of a severely dangerous bacterial infection has just been announced by the World Disease Organisation (WDO).

 Immediately, all governments of the world panic and over-react, as governments do.
 And, as governments do, they all proceed to take action without thinking: since as soon as an evil is seen, ‘some thing’ instantly and efficiently ought to be done to prevent it.